History of HR and the CIPD

 The CIPD today

-Today the CIPD has over 130,000 members internationally working in HR, learning and development, people management and consulting.
+Today the CIPD has more than 135,000 members internationally working in HR, learning and development, people management and consulting.

 Our research programme plays a crucial role in service of the purpose and is focused on three core themes: the future of work, the diverse and changing nature of the workforce and the culture and organisation of the workplace.
 In addition, our public policy work exists to inform and shape debate, government policy and legislation in order to enable higher performance at work and better pathways into work for those seeking employment.
 Key to achieving these objectives was the launch of the Learning to Work campaign designed to tackle youth unemployment.